Covid Crisis - help people

 What Is Domiciliary Care?

-Domiciliary care is where a carer lives in your home with you and provides care and support based on your needs and the agreed services.
-A home carer will usually provide help with personal care such as helping you wash and dress, help with nutrition and basic cleaning around the house.
-A carer can also help with pet care, gardening, mobility, help with getting to appointments and even help with holidays – the care package is designed to suit your individual needs and budget.
+Domiciliary care is where a carer provides care and support based on your needs in your home.
+A home carer will usually provide help with personal care such as helping you wash and dress.
+They may also help with nutrition and basic cleaning around the house.
+A carer can also help with pet care, gardening, mobility, help with getting to appointments.
+They can even accompany you on holidays – the care package is designed to suit your individual needs and budget.

 What Does Domiciliary Care Cost?

-Domiciliary care can be cheaper than residential care, especially if you are a couple and you both require care in the home.
-For a detailed idea of the costs of such care, it is a good idea to talk to one of our member care providers.
-They will be able to give you a cler idea of costs based on your specific needs.
+Domiciliary care can be cheaper than a care home, especially if you are a couple and you both require care in the home.
+For a detailed idea of costs, it is a good idea to talk to one of our member care providers.
+They will be able to give you a clear idea of costs based on your specific needs.

 Does Live-in Care Have To Be A Long-Term Arrangement?

-Live-in or domiciliary care does not need to be a long-term arrangement and it can be short term for respite, for the period of time following a medical emergency like a stroke, or for preparation before going into residential care.
+Live-in or domiciliary care does not need to be a long-term arrangement.
+It can be short term to provide respite care.
+It can also be for the period of convalescence following a medical emergency like a stroke.

 Can You Have Specialist Dementia Care In The Home?

-Specialist care for dementia and other conditions is available in the home as long as the care providers you have arranged care with offer those kinds of services.
-It is a good idea to ask about these services when you first enquire with the agency to ensure they can offer you what you need.
+Specialist care for dementia and other conditions is available in the home from many care providers.
+Ask about these services when you first enquire with the agency to ensure they can offer you what you need.

 Will You Only Have Contact With One Carer?

-You are likely to have more than one carer as home carers often work in shifts that are about two weeks long, to enable them adequate time off and time in their own homes.
+You are likely to have more than one carer as they work in shifts that are about two weeks long.
+This enables them to have adequate time off and time in their own homes.

 Can I Choose My Carer?